Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/kbuild/kconfig-language.rst

 translate Kconfig logic into boolean formulas and run a SAT solver on this to find dead code / features (always inactive), 114 dead features were found in Linux using this methodology [1]_ (Section 8: Threats to validity).
+The kismet tool, based on the semantics in [10]_, finds abuses of reverse dependencies and has led to dozens of committed fixes to Linux Kconfig files [11]_.

 Confirming this could prove useful as Kconfig stands as one of the leading industrial variability modeling languages [1]_ [2]_.
 Its study would help